History

 Fontès is a commune in the Hérault department in southern France.

 Hérault is one of the original 83 departments created during the French Revolution on 4 March 1790.
-It was created from part of the former province of Languedoc.
+It was created from part of the former province of Occitanie.

 At the beginning of the 20th century, viticulture in the region was devastated by a slump in sales combined with disease affecting the vines, and thousands of small scale producers revolted.
 This revolt was suppressed very harshly by the government of Georges Clemenceau.